-Objective: To introduce basic engineering concepts for polymer chemistry, thermoplastics, thermoset, elastomer, thermoplastic elastomer, and polymer composites.
+Objective: To introduce basic engineering concepts for polymer chemistry, processing and production.

+Synopsis: This course covers topics on introduction to various polymers such as thermoplastics, thermoset, elastomer, thermoplastic elastomer, and polymer composites.
 The course also covers relationship between structures, properties and application as engineering materials with specific conditions.
 It also discusses the modifications of polymers, processing, rheological properties and viscoelastic concepts.
 It also covers the examples of commercially available polymeric materials for instance thermoplastic and thermoset for general and engineering applications.